11 New Things To Do & Eat In NYC This Week guide image

 From Wednesday to Saturday, the chefs behind Eastern European pop-up project, Dacha 46, will be serving a special menu for takeout at Winner on 7th Avenue in Park Slope.
 They’re selling a $17 set meal that comes with a flatbread stuffed with cumin beef and lamb (you can request a vegetarian option) and a spring salad with little gem lettuce, snap peas, feta, and pistachio oil.
 But they’ll also have a fried breakfast piroshki filled with mashed potatoes, cheese, and eggs, as well as a dessert special and a bottle of wine to pair with everything.
 You can see the whole menu and place your order on Winner’s website under their Friends & Family Meal tab.

-The Best New Bakeries In NYC guide image
+The Best Bakeries in NYC image

 NYC Guide

-The Best New Bakeries In NYC
+The Best Bakeries in NYC

 After running a pop-up series at Vinegar Hill House for the last couple of months, the duo of chefs behind Ha’s Đặc Biệt are now offering their Vietnamese menu for takeout and delivery out of Frenchette’s kitchen in Tribeca every Sunday and Monday, as well as their bánh mì out of Frenchette Bakery every day starting at noon.
 Anthony Ha and Sadie Mae Burns (who met cooking at Mission Chinese) are selling a la carte appetizers and pavlova cake for dessert, as well as a $40-per-person dinner set that comes complete with lime leaf and lemongrass rotisserie chicken, eggplant that’s been caramelized in fish sauce, and a bunch of sides.
 Check out the menu and place your order ahead of time here.